computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Pastebin/readme.md

 1. Need to store billions of records.
 2. Each metadata object being stored would be small (< 100 bytes).
 3. Each paste object can be of medium size (few MB).
-4. No relationship between records, expect if we need to store which user created what Paste.
+4. No relationship between records, expected if we need to store which user created what Paste.
 5. Service is read-heavy.

 ### Schema